aertslab/pySCENIC/README.rst

 Derive potential regulomes from these co-expression modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Regulomes are derived from adjacencies based on three methods:
+Regulomes are derived from adjacencies based on three methods.

 The first method to create the TF-modules is to select the best targets for each transcription factor: